Skip to content

 }

-That elliptical bottom radius is what curves the highlight instead of cutting it flat — the difference between "glossy" and "glass."
-A second pseudo-element (::after) adds a soft, blurred waterline reflection across the lower third — the bright band you see on real curved glass:
+That elliptical bottom radius is what curves the highlight instead of cutting it flat.
+It's the difference between glossy and glass.
+A second pseudo-element (::after) adds the soft, blurred waterline reflection you see across the lower third of real curved glass:

 .hw-btn__glass::after {